Maple Glazed Carrots With Thyme and Orange Zest

 1. Carrot options

-• Buy fresh carrots with leaves attached if you want to keep a little bit of the stem at the top (fancy-schmancy).
-Bagged carrots are fine too.
+• Buy fresh carrots with leaves attached if you want to keep a little bit of the stem at the topfor a fancier presentation.
+Bagged whole carrots are fine too (not baby carrots).

 2. To peel or not to peel